cs1302uga/cs1302-ce25/README.md

    ```

 1. Create a `cs1302.ce24.Find` class based on code below that provides a
-   an implementation of the Unix `find` command:
+   a recursive implementation of the Unix `find` command:

    ```java
    public class Find {